CoEDL/git-learn/README.md

 git --version
 ```

 If that gives you a version number, this means git is installed.
 But the Apple version of git is often behind the current release, so you may still want to install a newer version.
-To get git, first install `Homebrew`, this is a tool to manage software (known as a package manager).
+To get git on Mac, first install `Homebrew`, this is a tool to manage software (known as a package manager).

 Paste the following command into Terminal.
 ```